-Removing the Rear Seat P.49
+Removing the Rear Seat R 59

-Riding with a helmet attached to the holder can interfere with the rear wheel or suspension and could cause a crash in which you can be seriously hurt or killed.
+Riding with a helmet attached to the holder can interfere with your ability to safely operate the motorcycle and could lead to a crash in which you can be seriously hurt or killed.

 Use the helmet holder only while parked.
 Do not ride with a helmet secured by the holder.